mvdh7/dreamcoat/docs/cmems.md

 ```

   * The `filepath` specifies where downloaded files should be saved.
   * Dates should be given in `%Y-%m-%d` format.
-If left blank, today is used.
+If left blank, today is used for both.
   * Username and password should be your login details for the CMEMS data portal.  **Don't commit these to a public repo!**

 ## Plotting functions